 Participation and education

-In the European Commission’s recent evaluation of children’s participation in the EU, schools and early education settings are noted as a key point of engagement in social learning with adults.
-However there are wide variations in the quality of participatory practices within educational settings.
+In the European Commission’s recent evaluation of children’s participation rights in the EU, schools and early education settings are noted as a key point of engagement in social learning with adults.
+However, there are wide variations in the quality of participatory practices within educational settings.
 In “democratic schools” children’s participation is embedded in everyday practice.
 Examples of these are the Transparent and Participative School programme (Poland) and the Escola da Ponte school (Portugal), which follow alternative curriculums based on “mutual learning” between students and teachers.
 On the other hand, many schools across Europe encourage children to participate in formal school structures and committees, limiting and formalising participation.

 Children, for example those in Finland and Moldova, state that school councils are an important method of allowing children to be express themselves in school.
 However, children are sometimes very dissatisfied with school councils, for example, where they feel that they do not adequately represent all children.
 Research in the Slovak Republic shows that children feel that: “in practice children will select their school representatives from among the more articulate children who are able to represent their views, and it is not often that minority or disadvantaged children will be among them.”
 It is also sometimes felt that school councils do not tackle significant issues.
 In Scotland, children identified a lack of financial resources and “being let down by schools” as the main reasons for failing to achieve real change.
 Indeed the success of school councils can be very much dependent on whether or not they are supported by schools and by national policy generally.
 In Wales, legal obligations are in place which compel schools to ensure school councils are established.

 In spite of increasing efforts in schools around Europe, for example, supporting student councils, the European Commission study found that children nevertheless encounter great difficulties in participating in decisions at school.
 Numerous positive examples are given in this study of teacher’s engagement with children.
-In a Scottish study, for example, an impressive 94% of the five-year-olds felt that adults at school did listen to them.
+In a Scottish study, for example, an impressive 94% of 5-year-olds felt that adults at school did listen to them.
 Council of Europe research indicates that most children in Finland feel that their views are taken seriously “most of the time” or “always” by teachers.

 Many studies, however, provide numerous examples of children who perceive that teachers do not listen to them; using discipline as a substitute for debate.
 Council of Europe research indicates, for example, that less than half of children from Moldova and only one third of children from the Slovak Republic feel that teachers listen to them.
 The key reasons identified by children for this failure include age discrimination; a lack of awareness of children’s rights; a fear on the part of teachers that listening to children will erode their authority; and a perceived lack of time to engage in participation.
 One English child in the Eurochild research states that teachers don’t listen: “because they don’t care, they don’t like you.”